ranjeetkulkarni/CiboGenie/README.md

 - *Wikipedia API*: To fetch detailed summaries and information about food items.
 - *Groq API*: For natural language processing and generating insights.
 - *Google Maps API*: For location-based services, including finding nearby stores.
+- *RAG Pipeline*: For improved performance by combining information retrieval with generative AI.
+- *PDFs*: Uses informative PDFs as data sources for food item analysis, enabling richer content to be processed and used for insights.

 ---